Skip to main content

 Final Step Click Onboard

-• After that you can observe the newly added instance url in the screen along with its reachability status.
+• After that you can observe the newly added environment url in the screen along with its reachability status.

 Final Step Click Onboard